AngeloKandah/AngeloKandah/README.md

 Disclaimer: I do not condone these jokes, they are from a collection of jokes I found.

-Not Sticking!!

-George W Bush wanted a special postage stamp issued, with his picture on it.
-He instructed his Postmaster General, stressing that it should be of international quality.

-When the stamps were released, Bush heard complaints that the stamps were not sticking properly, and he become furious.

-He called the chief of the Secret Service and ordered him to investigate the matter.

-The chief checked the matter out at several post offices, and then reported on the problem to Bush.

-He said, 'Sir, the stamp is really of international quality.
-The problem is, our citizens are spitting on the wrong side!'
+Hotel Clerk

+After a heavy night at the pub, a drunken man decides to sleep off his drunkenness at a local hotel.
+He approaches the reception desk, takes care of the formalities and heads off to his suite.
+Several minutes later, the drunk staggers back to the reception desk and demands his room be changed.
+'But sir,' said the clerk, 'you have the best room in the hotel.'
+'I insist on another room!!!' said the drunk.
+'Very good, sir.
+I'll change you from 502 to 525.
+Would you mind telling me why you don't like 502?' asked the clerk.
+'Well, for one thing,' said the drunk, 'it's on fire.'